nwthomas/luma-1-chat/README.md

 OPENAI_API_KEY="<api key here>"
 ```

+## Doing Embeddings

-Once this is done, you can run the following command to embed the PDF document data:
+Before you can chat against the document, you'll need to embed it in a vector store.
+Assuming that you've done the [Environment Variables](#environment-variables) section above, you can run the following command to embed the PDF document data:

 ```bash
 make embed